Kesennuma: History

 In August 2013, residents decided to scrap a fishing boat - the Kyotoku Maru No 18 - which was swept inland by a giant wave during the 2011 tsunami.
 There had been plans to preserve the boat as a monument, as it had become a symbol of the tsunami.

 In 2014, Kesennuma was designated as Japan's first "slow town".

 Government

 Kesennuma has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 24 members.
 Kessenuma, together with Motoyoshi District contributes three seats to the Miyagi Prefectural legislature.
-In terms of national politics, the city is part of Miyagi 6th district of the lower house of the Diet of Japan.
+In terms of national politics, after the abolishment of the Miyagi 6th district in 2022, the city is part of Miyagi 5th district of the lower house of the Diet of Japan.

 Economy

 Kesennuma relies on tourism and commercial fishing, the latter being what the city is known for, especially its shark, tuna, pacific saury and skipjack tuna production, keeping the fishing port very active.
 Prior to the 2011 disaster, the city was Japan's busiest port for processing bonito and swordfish.
 Presently, fishing and associated industries account for 85% of jobs in the town.